elastic/ecctl/docs/ecctl_deployment_kibana_create.md

   -h, --help                          help for create
-      --id string                     Deployment ID where to create the Kibana deployment --name string                   Optional name to set for the Kibana deployment (Overrides name if present) --ref-id string                 RefId for the Kibana deployment (default "kibana") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 1024) -t, --track                         Tracks the progress of the performed task --version string                Version to use, if not specified, the deployment's stack version will be used
+      --id string                     Deployment ID where to create the Kibana deployment --name string                   Optional name to set for the Kibana deployment (Overrides name if present) --ref-id string                 RefId for the Kibana deployment (default "main-kibana") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 1024) -t, --track                         Tracks the progress of the performed task --version string                Version to use, if not specified, the deployment's stack version will be used